HINRICHS: Still more to be done years after collapse

 In the financial crisis, an opportunity for big ideas and grand reform was born.
 Our wounds may not be as visible, but they are just as open and just as cantankerous.
 Our financial system built on stilts of profit maximization and deregulation collapsed a decade ago.
 Similar structures to those of the past are in place to today.
 Now is the time to look back in our history in order to tame the corruption and greed of plutocratic elites and revitalize the static, uninspiring political body.
 We must find models in the democratic movements of populism, progessivism and trade unionism.
 Battles were once won against the dogma of free-market fundamentalism.
 Great progress fought not for either-or, but for both racial justice and economic justice can be won by marginalized minority groups and the working class moving together hand-in-hand.
 The upcoming mid-term elections provide the platform for the populace to demand more than a masking of our wounds through avoidant rhetoric and hate.
 Change is needed.
 And change is made on the electoral ticket and in the voting booth.

-Luke Hinrichs is a School of Arts and Sciences sophomore majoring in political science and economics.
+Luke Hinrichs is a School of Arts and Sciences second-year majoring in political science and economics.
 His column, “Unveiling the Truth,“ runs on alternate Wednesdays.

 *Columns, cartoons and letters do not necessarily reflect the views of the Targum Publishing Company or its staff.